Festivals in the World Yi Peng Lantern Festival, Thailand

 © prochasson frederic / Adobe Stock

 Fetes des Lumieres (Festivals of Light) is a vibrant and mesmerizing festival that every art enthusiast should attend at least once.
-The festival, originally aimed at showing gratitude to the Virgin Mary, is held every December from 8th to 12th.
+The festival, originally aimed at showing gratitude to the Virgin Mary, is held every December from the 8th to the 12th.

-Attend the festival to marvel at the stunning light installations, projections, and performances created by local and international artists.
 When darkness falls, start your trip around the city’s historical buildings and monuments, which serve as canvases for interactive light displays.

 This festival is also a chance to enjoy rich Lyonnaise cuisine.
 The city is recognized as France’s gastronomical capital; take it as a chance to savor the best while indulging in an artistic world.